paula-rj/StratoPy/docs/source/API_docs/utils/index_utils.rst

 Utils Documentation
 ==============================

-This is the API Documentation for the utils implemented in :app:`StratoPy`
+This is the API Documentation for the utils implemented in `StratoPy`

 .. toctree::
    :maxdepth: 2